tableau/webdataconnector/docs/wdc_oauth_tutorial.md

     URL that redirects the user back to the connector, Foursquare includes an authorization code.

 5. The HTTP server we setup with Node.js Express accepts the authorization code and issues a request to Foursquare for an access token.
-The request includes the client ID and the client secret that only the server has knowledge of.
+The request includes the client ID and the client secret, a unique identifier that only the server and the Foursquare OAuth provider have knowledge of.
+The client secret is to ensure that some other application can't impersonate your connector.

 6. Foursquare verifies the authorization code and client secret and returns an access token.